joechar20/joechar20.github.io/index.md

-I plan on writing How To's for SQL Servre tasks.
+I plan on writing How To's for SQL Server tasks.